ufrisk/pcileech-fpga/ac701_ft601/readme.md

 Building:
 =================
-1) Install Xilinx Vivado WebPACK 2018.3 or later.
-2) Open Vivado Tcl Shell command prompt.
-3) cd into the ac701_ft601 directory of the cloned or unpacked code (forward slash instead of backslash in path).
-4) Run `source vivado_generate_project.tcl -notrace` to generate required project files.
-5) Run `source vivado_build.tcl -notrace` to generate Xilinx proprietary IP cores and build bitstream.
-6) Finished !!!

-Building the project may take a very long time (~1 hour).
+For building instructions please check out the [build readme](build.md) for information.
 The PCIe device will show as Xilinx Ethernet Adapter with Device ID 0x0666 on the target system by default.
-For instructions how to change the device id and other advanced build properties check out the [advanced build readme](build.md) for information.
+For instructions how to change the device id and other advanced build properties please also check out the [build readme](build.md) for information.

 Other Notes:
 =================